MohammadNawawra2003/Discontinuous-Galerkin-Method-/README.md

 Installation & Usage
 --------------------
-1. Clone the repository:
+1.Clone the repository:

 git clone https://github.com/MohammadNawawra2003/Discontinuous-Galerkin-Method-.git

-2. Navigate to the project directory and follow the setup instructions provided in the docs/ directory.
+2.Navigate to the project directory and follow the setup instructions provided in the docs/ directory.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Documentation & References
 --------------------